RogueRails/resources/agile/inception.md

 # Product Inception Meeting

 Keep the inception meeting macro (high level).
 Avoid discussion around implementation and detail.
-Our goal in the inception it to identify our core assumptions and hypotheses.
+Our goal in the inception is to identify the client's core assumptions and hypotheses.

 ### Attendees